cognitedata/reveal/README.md

 # Starting development web server

-- Start the web server: `npm install && npm serve`
+- Start the web server: `npm install && npm run serve`
 - Open a browser to [localhost:8080](http://localhost:8080).

 Web server will restart and browser will automatically update whenever a file changes.